Zvornik: Economy

 The table shows the number of registered people employed in legal entities by their core activity in 2018:

 Culture

 The Cultural Summer of Zvornik (Zvorničko kulturno ljeto) is an annual event held in the first week of August, usually for six days.
 Its main objective is to become a traditional cultural event which will open the doors of Zvornik for recognized cultural values.

-The festival was first held in August 2001 as a local event and has grown to be one of to biggest festivals in the Balkans.
+The festival was first held in August 2001 as a local event and has grown to be one of the biggest festivals in the Balkans.

 In 2007, famous singers such as Neda Ukraden and Sandi Cenov participated, but in 2008 theis festival featured some of the most notable stars from former Yugoslavia, like Željko Joksimović, Hari Mata Hari, Van Gogh and Marinko Rokvić.
 There is also a regatta on the river Drina, a fun marathon and many cultural events and competitions during day and night.